mt2017-tartu-shared-task/nmt-system-D/reports/report4.md

 4. As far as the current transposition of EU legislation is concerned , an effective database which would provide the opportunity to monitor the transposition process within a number of reference points , as well as in addition to other circumstances , is slowing down the transposition process and creating an EU internal market .
 5. Very long and complicated sentence.
 Missing words, problems with word dependencies.

+4.1.
+ID 114: At present , there is no effective comprehensive database for monitoring transposition of EU legislation , providing the possibility of monitoring the transposition process of directives over a number of time limits , and , in addition to other circumstances , the transposition process of directives is slowing down and the establishment of the EU internal market standards is impeded .
+5.1.
+New translation seems better, but it is not clear why.

+Some words changed to better ones.
+BLEU increased.

 ### 13